 During the summer of 1996, Roberts went to the Grassroots festival in Ithaca where he performed with the Horse Flies.
 This performance was mysteriously recorded and it became a CD entitled In the Dance Tent.
 No one knows the origin of the recording.
 From that performance it was arranged to record a studio version the following October.
 Two Traditions was released with a few added tracks in 1999 and was the last full album which featured longtime bassist John Hayward who succumbed to cancer in 1997.
 It was produced by Roberts with Jeff Claus and Judy Hyman.

 In 2006, Jim returned to the triangle area and immediately picked up gigging and teaching work.
 He worked for the American Dance Festival as music faculty in the summer of 2006.
 After ADF, he toured to California with Footloose where he performed a week at the American Music Festival near Mendocino, Ca. and finished with a statewide tour.
 Upon returning, Jim started teaching at Elon University in fall where is still on the faculty.
 At Elon, Jim is the director of the World Percussion Ensemble, teaches drum set/hand drums/percussion and teaches two courses on the music of the 60’s and 70’s.
-He also performs with several bands, The Ivory Boys, Craicdown, The Ghosts of the Old North State, Sad Magazine and Mahalo Jazz.
-He continues to record and is working on a new concept solo project, The Tao of Time where is composing, engineering and performing all the parts of the album.
+He also performs with several bands, Footloose, The Ivory Boys, Craicdown, and Mahalo Jazz.
+In October of 2018, he completed a odyssey project called The Tao of Time, that took 10 years to complete.
+It is his the most comprehensive work to date.
+It is a journey through time, past and future, real and imagined.